Vuong02011996/f8_learning/7_React_UI_Component_Libraries/1_ANT_UMI_DVA/readme.md

 # Concept

 -   https://pro.ant.design/docs/introduction
+- `We have launched dva based on Redux, as well as a pluggable enterprise application framework umi, which is recommended for use in your projects.`
+- `Ant Design React` is a `UI library` that can be used with any `data flow solution(dva)` and `application framework(umi)` within the React ecosystem.
+- `Dva` is a lightweight `data flow` solution based on Redux.
+The concept comes from elm.
+It supports side effects, hot module replacement, dynamic loading, react-native, SSR, etc. It has been widely used in production.
+- `umi` is a routing-based framework that supports next.js-like conventional routing and various advanced routing functions, such as routing-level on-demand loading.
 ## UMI

 -   `create-react-app`: It does not include support for routing, is not a framework, and does not support configuration.